As Robin Was Driving

 EARLIEST DATE: 1911 (collected from "Blue" Fisher by Butterworth)

 Butterworth/Dawney, p.
 8, "As Robin Was Driving" (1 text, 1 tune)

 NOTES: The notes in Butterworth/Dawney imply this has been expurgated -- presumably of verses in which Robin convinces the girl to lay down with him, since he fears that she will get pregnant.
 The notes also state that there are other versions of the song -- but do not cite any.
-Roud shows none, and I have not seen the song elsewhere. - RBW
+Roud shows none (he lists multiple printings, but they're all from the same informant), and I have not seen the song elsewhere. - RBW

 Go to the Ballad Search form